openharmony/docs/en/device-dev/driver/driver-peripherals-vibrator-des.md

 ## Overview

-### Introduction
+### Function

-Developed on the Hardware Driver Foundation (HDF), the vibrator driver model makes vibrator driver development easier.
-The motor driver model shields the interaction between the device driver and the system and provides unified and stable driver interface capabilities for the hardware service layer.
-It also provides open interfaces and interface parsing capabilities for developers to develop vibrator drivers and deploy vibrators in different OSs.<br> The figure below shows the vibrator driver model.
+The vibrator driver model is developed based on OpenHarmony Hardware Driver Foundation (HDF) to facilitate vibrator driver development.
+The vibrator driver model shields the interaction between the device driver and the system, and provides unified and stable driver interface capabilities for the hardware service layer.
+It also provides open interfaces and interface parsing capabilities for developing vibrator drivers and deploying vibrators in different OSs.<br> The figure below shows the vibrator driver model.

 **Figure 1** Vibrator driver model